liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 An administrator can access the look and feel configuration menu of any Liferay portlet by clicking on the wrench icon at the top right corner of the portlet and selecting *Look and Feel*.
-The location of the wrench icon and other portlet icons (minimixe, maximize, and remove) may vary, depending on your theme.
+The location of the wrench icon and other portlet icons (minimize, maximize, and remove) may vary, depending on your theme.
 Liferay portlets' look and feel dialog boxes contain seven tabs:

 - Portlet Configuration